cmedei9/class-roster/README.md

 # Overview

-This C++ program contains two classes: a student class, and a student roster,.
+This C++ program contains two classes: a student class, and a student roster.
 An array of pointers is used to hold the the student data.
 The program reads a list of five students and there data and calls function(s) to manipulate the data.

 The program does the following: